JDASoftwareGroup/jdatech.github.io/_posts/2019-10-11-hunting-down-a-dask-bug.markdown

 author: Andreas Merkel
 author_profile: true
 ---
-# Hunting down a Dask Bug - or What to Do if You're Randomly Losing Data
+# Not All Problems Are of Your Own Making - a Case Study in Tracking down a Dask Data Loss Bug

 When introducing a new technology into your stack, you have to be prepared to discover bugs.
 You are using someone else's work, and probably in a way that is, to some extent,